-At WPS, the study of science is a balanced learning experience in which the interests and abilities of every student are supported and developed.
+At WPS, the study of Science balances and supports the interests and abilities of every student.
 Along with an understanding of scientific concepts and processes, we also emphasize opportunities for creativity and the development of individual interests.
-Whether through structured inquiry in the classroom or extra-curricular clubs and competitions, our students have many avenues for individual expression and collaboration with peers.
-As a future IB school, we support the scientific pursuits of students through the Personal Project, the Group 4 Project, and the Extended Essay.
-Such activities fit within the larger IB science curriculum model in which the scientific method is a way of thinking, science is a way of knowing, and the student as a scientist is developing as an international citizen.
-Whether this citizen becomes a researcher, engineer, or layperson, our aim is that he/she will be a scientifically and technologically literate member of society who forms opinions supported by evidence and reason, and who takes action ethically and responsibly.
+Whether the student becomes a researcher, engineer, or layperson, our aim is that he/she will be a scientifically and technologically literate member of society, and takes action ethically and responsibly.

-Grade 9 Biology This course provides an introduction to the unity and diversity of life from the molecular to the community level from an evolutionary perspective.
-It focuses on the interrelationship between the structure and function of living things, along with exploring the effects of human interaction with the natural environment.
-Frequent laboratory experiences will augment knowledge gained through class study.
-This course provides students with an exceptional basic background for further study in biology or other sciences.
+Grade 9 Science: An introduction to the unity and diversity of life from the molecular to the community level from an evolutionary perspective focusing on connections between the structure and function, along with exploring human interaction with the natural environment.
+Along with evolution, the explanatory threads will include the Laws of Thermodynamics, the Scaling Law, and the Laws of Complexity and Chaos.

 A major focus for the second half of the year will be a student selected, designed, and developed project addressing a wicked problem of the present and immediate future.